jrean/laravel-user-verification/README.md

 ### E-mail View

 The user will receive an e-mail with a link leading to the `getVerification()` method (endpoint).
+The view will receive a `$user` variable which contains the user details such as the verification token.

+By default the package sets the e-mail view as `emails.user-verification`.
 Create a view for this e-mail at `resources/views/emails/user-verification.blade.php`.

-The view will receive the `$user` variable which contains the user details such as the verification token.
+If you want to customize the e-mail view location you can create the view file wherever you want and call `UserVerification::viewName('directory.your-view-name')`.

 Here is a sample e-mail view content to get you started with:
 **The link url must contain the verification token as parameter + (mandatory) a query string with the user's e-mail as parameter.**